guolingege/apple-swift-protobuf/Documentation/INTERNALS.md

 ---

-This explanation of the generated code is intended to help people understand the internal design of SwiftProtobuf.
+This explanation of the generated code is intended to help people understand the internal design of AppleSwiftProtobuf.
-In particular, people interested in helping with the development of SwiftProtobuf itself should probably read this carefully.
+In particular, people interested in helping with the development of AppleSwiftProtobuf itself should probably read this carefully.

 Note, however, that this is not a contract:
 The details of the generated code are expected to change